End-to-End testing

 make sysroot

-Runs scripts/make_glibc_and_sysroot.sh
+Runs scripts/make_glibc_and_sysroot.sh to:

 -